 - Topicals: 16 oz. of infused topical product in solid form or 72 oz. in liquid form

 Yes!
-Of course you can!
+Of course, you can!
 Though there are a few caveats regarding these.
-The Washington state Liquor and Cannabis Board has tried to take as many steps as possible to ensure that edibles are not overly enticing to children, so some products will not be legally produced, such as gummy candies, and others.
-Also, the packaging on edible wrappers must not look too much like a non-infused candy product, otherwise it could be easily confused.
+The Washington State Liquor and Cannabis Board has tried to take as many steps as possible to ensure that edibles are not overly enticing to children, so some products will not be legally produced, such as gummy candies, and others.
+Also, the packaging on edible wrappers must not look too much like a non-infused candy product, otherwise, it could be easily confused.
 With that being said, go get some chocolates, mints, teas, capsules, or anything else you could dream up!
 Enjoy!

 Where can I consume my recent purchase?

 We do not recommend breaking the law, but just walking around in downtown Seattle you will most likely see someone violating the public consumption law.
-The Seattle Police Department has placed marijuana violations as one of their lowest priorities.
+The Seattle Police Department has placed cannabis violations as one of their lowest priorities.

 Sadly, without a producer/processor license from the state – which is NOT easy to get, you are not legally allowed to grow any cannabis whatsoever in Washington state.
-Licensed producer/processors even must take extra precautions to ensure that no seeds make it into batches that go out to the public to try to prevent anyone from easy access to growing illegally.
+Licensed producers/processors even must take extra precautions to ensure that no seeds make it into batches that go out to the public to try to prevent anyone from easy access to growing illegally.
 It would be nice if the state would allow for home cultivation like many of the other legal rec states do, but c’est la vie.
 We’ll live to smoke another day!